-All of the members of the Board of Directors are executive members dependent on the Company and its shareholder (OP Cooperative).
-Harri Luhtala, Board Chair, is member of the Executive Board of the company's parent entity, OP Cooperative, and OP Cooperative's CFO.
-Board members comprise Elina Ronkanen-Minogue, Head of ALM and Group Treasury, and Hanno Hirvinen, Head of Group Treasury.
+All of the members of the Board of Directors are executive members dependent on the company and its shareholder (OP Cooperative).
+All Board members are members of the Executive Board of OP Cooperative, the parent institution: Reijo Karhinen, CEO, Chair of the Executive Board, OP Cooperative; Tony Vepsäläinen, Executive Vice President, Operations, OP Cooperative; Harri Luhtala, CFO, OP Cooperative; and Jari Himanen, Executive Vice President, Group Steering, OP Cooperative.